nteract/data-explorer/README.md

 ## Hacking on the nteract Data Explorer

-For expedited development, we recommend using the [Jupyter Extension](https://github.com/nteract/nteract/tree/master/applications/jupyter-extension) to contribute.

-_Note: the desktop app can be used instead, but you'll have to manually reload to see changes_
+For expedited development, you can run `npm run styleguide` and the data explorer documentation will be run live locally and you can experiment with the settings and data.

 ## Installation